Skip to content Skip to content

 1/28/2013 Meeting or Teleconference Held On January 28, 2013 staff met with RP.
 RP hand-delivered records regarding his ownership, modifications to property, and land use as requested in the PRP letter.
 Eileen Olson

 4/27/2023 Update or Other Action Inquiry from AWWU on this date regarding utility upgrades planned to the property directly to the east across N. Bliss St. (235 N. Bliss St.).
 The developer plans to convert the property into a dispensary and abandon the existing utilities in place and replace the water and sewer, which would also require access to the alley behind the former Alaska Husky Battery building.
 DEC informed AWWU that the site is still heavily contaminated with lead, PCBs, and petroleum hydrocarbons.
 A QEP needs to be hired to write a soil-groundwater management plan and determine whether coordination with EPA is necessary.
-Coordination with the Drinking Water Program will also be necessary.
+Coordination with the Drinking Water Program will also be necessary for installation of drinking water utilities.
 Naomi Mason

 5/25/2023 Site Visit ADEC staff conducted site visit on this date.
 The owner is currently living in the building on the site.
 Two monitoring wells are still in relatively good condition on the site and could likely be sampled.
 Owner stores vehicles in first floor garage area and lives in the upstairs small apartment unit of the building, which also appears to be in good condition.
 Prior to site visit, spoke with management about pursuing state-lead on this site.
 No work has been completed on the site since the 1980s.
 Neighbors to the immediate west are connected to a private well in addition to many others in the vicinity.
 Naomi Mason